-The Qumulo File System organizes all data stored in a Qumulo system into a namespace.
+The Qumulo file system organizes all data stored in a Qumulo system into a namespace.
 This namespace is POSIX-compliant and maintains the permissions and identity information that support the full semantics available over the NFS or SMB protocols.
-Like all file systems, the Qumulo File System organizes data into directories, and presents data to SMB and NFS clients.
-However, the Qumulo File System has several unique properties: the use of B-trees, a real-time analytics engine, and cross protocol permissions (XPP).
+Like all file data platforms, the Qumulo file data platform organizes data into directories and presents data to SMB and NFS clients.
+However, the Qumulo file data platform has several unique properties: the use of B-trees, a real-time analytics engine, and cross-protocol permissions (XPP).

-B-Trees in the File System
+B-Trees in the File Data Platform

-The Qumulo File System can scale to billions of files without experiencing the problems common in other systems like running out of inodes slowdowns, inefficiency and long component failure recovery.
-We accomplish this by using a collection of technologies, one of which is the B-tree.
+The Qumulo file data platform can scale to billions of files without experiencing problems common in other platforms.
+Issues such as system slowdowns as clusters become full, inefficiency in storing small files, and long recovery times after a component offline event are not something you will see with Qumulo.
+We accomplish all of this by using a collection of technologies, one of which is the B-tree.
 B-trees are particularly well-suited for systems that read and write large numbers of data blocks because they are "shallow" data structures that minimize the amount of I/O required for each operation as the amount of data increases.
 With B-trees as a foundation, the computational cost of reading or inserting data blocks grows very slowly as the amount of data increases.

-For example, B-trees are ideal for file systems and very large database indexes.
-In Qumulo's File System, B-trees are block-based.
+In Qumulo's file data platform, B-trees are block-based.
 Each block is 4096 bytes, and each 4K block may have pointers to other 4K blocks.
-The Qumulo File System uses B-trees for many different purposes.
+The Qumulo file data platform uses B-trees for many different purposes.
 There is an inode B-tree, which acts as an index of all the files.
-The inode list is a standard file system implementation technique that makes checking the consistency of the file system independent of the directory hierarchy.
+The inode list is a standard file data platform implementation technique that makes checking the consistency of the file data platform independent of the directory hierarchy.
 Inodes also help to make update operations, such as directory moves, efficient.
-Files and directories are represented as B-trees with their own key/value pairs, such as the file name, its size and its access control list (ACL) or POSIX permissions.
+Files and directories are represented as B-trees with their own key/value pairs, such as the file name, its size, and its access control list (ACL) or POSIX permissions.
 Configuration data is also a B-tree and contains information such as the IP address of the cluster.